 Federer started out on tour using the Wilson PS 85, which was also used by the great Pete Sampras.

-In 2003, he switched to the Wilson Pro Staff 90 so he could benefit from the larger head size.
+In 2003, he switched to the Wilson Pro Staff 90 so he could benefit from the larger head size and sweet spot.

 With the PS 90, he would win his first grand slam singles title at the 2003 Wimbledon Championships and would go on to win 17 of his 20 grand slam titles with the PS 90.